luthfirobbaniy/belajar-golang-hsi/soal-1-cli-validasi/README.md

 ## How To Play

-Run file using `go run main.go` and the terminal will give you an output like this
+Run file using `go run main.go` and the terminal will give you an output like this:

 ```
 Nama:
 ```

 Input your `Nama` and press enter.
-You will see the terminal giving you another output like this
+You will see the terminal giving you another output like this:

 ```
 Nama: Luthfi